 Community policing is the direction that our department is taking, knowing that community members are the key to solving and preventing crime.

-The Montrose Police Department is an integral part of the City of Montrose.
-Under the direction of Chief Tom Chinn, the department employs 38 sworn officers, with a total of 57 employees.
+The Department is an integral part of the City of Montrose.
+Under the direction of Police Chief Blaine Hall, the department employs 38 sworn officers and a total of 57 employees.

 Keep in touch with the PD on Facebook.